ankitnewjobs/Terraform/Day:- 55 Share-Modules-in-Private-Module-Registry/README.md

 > Note: Terraform Cloud’s registry expects one module per repo for auto-registry publishing.

-> A monorepo is still great for internal modules, or direct Git source references.
+> A monorepo is still great for internal modules or direct Git source references.

 ### 2.1 Suggested directory layout